 Jackson, Thomas O. and Jennifer Pitts, “The Effects of Electric Transmission Lines on Property Values: A Literature Review,” Journal of Real Estate Literature, 2010, Vo.
 18, No. 2.

 Chalmers, James A. and Frank A. Voorvaart, “High-Voltage Transmission Lines: Proximity, Visibility, and Encumbrance Effects,” The Appraisal Journal, Summer 2009.

 Pitts, Jennifer M. and Thomas O. Jackson, “Power Lines and Property Values Revisited,” The Appraisal Journal, Fall 2007.

 The peer-reviewed research concludes, not surprisingly, that property values are derived primarily from factors such as location, physical features of the land, improvements and many of the considerations outlined above.
 When studies do find a price differential, the effect of a transmission line is generally in the range of 3 to 6 percent, the impact decreases as distance from the line increases, and the impact usually disappears beyond 200 or 300 feet from the line.
 The impact also decreases over time, suggesting that the market may react to change more than to the transmission line itself.

 The research findings that transmission lines have little or modest effect on property values has remained constant for decades, despite shifts in public concerns or increased construction activity.

-Some appraisers disagree and point to other studies that show power lines have a negative effect on property values.
+Some appraisers disagree and point to other studies that show transmission lines have a negative effect on property values.

-As in any field of research, junk science that overstates the effect of transmission lines on property values can be found.
-It is important to find and rely on peer-reviewed, published research, and to approach “studies” that have not been submitted for peer-review and publication with skepticism.
-“Studies” using small samples or a single sale are not predictive of market behavior.
+As in any field of research, studies that overstate the effect of transmission lines on property values can be found.
+It is important to find and rely on peer-reviewed, published research, and to approach studies that have not been submitted for peer-review and publication with skepticism.
+Studies using small samples or a single sale are not predictive of market behavior.

 Appraisers sometimes refer to “loss of utility.”
 What does that mean?